Ghini/ghini.desktop/doc/ghini-family.rst

          Make sure your ghini.desktop computer has no other active network connection.
 You might want to disable mobile data on the phone, to avoid your computer to consume bandwith and make you incur in costs.
+Without mobile data, Android might warn you that the hotspot will not be functional.
+Ignore that: you're using the hotspot for local connections, not for getting on internet.

       3) Still easy enough: connect your Android phone to your computer using a USB cable, and activate USB tethering on the phone.